affloud/canva-coupons/README.md

-# Canva Coupons, Free Trial & Discount Offers 2025
+# Canva Coupons & Deals 2025 (PRO 30 Days FREE Trial)

 **Canva** is a **web-based graphic design platform** that allows users to **create visual content** such as social media graphics, presentations, posters, documents, and videos using an intuitive **drag-and-drop interface** and a wide variety of **customizable templates**.